 Step 3 – Creation of ECU development programme

-All the data acquired from the “stock” vehicle testing is analysed and software limitations identified.
+All the data acquired from the “stock” vehicle testing is analyzed and software limitations identified.
 A test file, allowing us to change the “stock” ECU setting, is created.
-The limitations are reviewed, and where necessary tuning tables are modified to maximise performance.
+The limitations are reviewed, and where necessary tuning tables are modified to maximize performance.